Native title and land rights

 Council is dedicated to engaging with all the different Aboriginal groups with interests in land within its boundary.
 However, it is the role of the Federal Court and the National Native Title Tribunal to make decisions about the legitimacy of different claims and interests.
 It is not Council’s role to mediate in this.

 It is important to recognise the difference between Native Title Claimants who are engaged in the early stages of the legal process and those such as the Byron Bay Bundjalung (Arakwal) People, who have progressed beyond the ‘positive determination’ stage.
 The Bundjalung Arakwal people have undertaken all of the legal steps necessary, via the Native Title process, to be recognised as Traditional Owners for parts of the Byron Shire.
 Their claims in the vicinity of Byron Bay and Broken Head have been settled through the negotiation of Indigenous Land Use Agreements (1, 2 and 3).
 One of their claims, the Byron Bay Bundjalung People 3 claim, is outstanding, and is currently in Court case management.
-The Claim extents to Brunswick Heads and along the Brunswick River to Durrumbul in the north, Jews Point through Newrybar in the south, Coorabell and the Koonyum Range in the west and approximately three nautical miles east of the mean high water mark.
+The Claim extends to Brunswick Heads and along the Brunswick River to Durrumbul in the north, Jews Point through Newrybar in the south, Coorabell and the Koonyum Range in the west and approximately three nautical miles east of the mean high water mark.

 Claims by other Bundjalung groups have been placed in the north, west and south of the Byron Shire region at different times.
-A claim by the Widjabul Wia-bal People, registered on 28 August 2013, covers the western portion of the Shire, approximatley west of Friday Hut Rd.
+A claim by the Widjabul Wia-bal People, registered on 28 August 2013, covers the western portion of the Shire, approximately west of Friday Hut Rd.